princiya/websc/README.md

 - Learn to setup a websocket server using Node.js (Prior Node.js knowledge not required)
 - Learn about the WebRTC JavaScript APIs
 - Build a selfie sharing web app
+- Convert selfie to a gif
+- Convert selfie to an ascii image
+- Build a baby/pet/visitor monitor
 - Build an audio/video chat application

+## Blog

+[Here](https://princiya777.wordpress.com/category/websc/) is a blog post series for this workshop.
+While it is possible to do real time communication on the browser with only few lines of JavaScript code, WebRTC is quite complicated with different set of browser APIs and network protocols.
+Please make some time to do a background reading on this topic via my blog in order to get a good hands-on coding experience during the workshop.

-## Selfie sharing
+## Activity #1 - Selfie sharing

+Please follow the below instructions and make sure you have the working environment set.
+For any errors, please file issues here.
+Thank you!

 This is a simple app to click selfies and share with friends using web sockets, getUserMedia() and node.js.

-- This is a client - server architecture
+- This is a peer-to-peer architecture
-- Server runs and captures your selfie
+- Peer A runs and captures your selfie
-- Any client(s) connected can have access to this selfie
+- Any subsequent peer(s) connected can have access to this selfie
-- This is made possible using web sockets
+- This is made possible using the WebRTC architecture and setup

 ### To run the app do the following: